Weird Science

 Polish version is here

-In addition to the Orion Nebula, other fascinating deep-sky objects lie within the boundaries of this constellation.
+In addition to the Orion Nebula, several other fascinating deep-sky objects lie within the boundaries of this constellation.
 In Photo 1, I have marked the rectangular region where the nebulae discussed later in this article can be found.

 Observations